 Jesus Freak Season

-Mandy begins with a simple quote and the reverberating guitars of one of Icelandic composer Jóhann Jóhannsson’s final film scores.
+Mandy begins with a simple quote and the reverberating guitars of an Icelandic composer, Jóhann Jóhannsson’s, final film scores.

 When I die

 Lay two speakers at my feet